FIND ME AN ORCHESTRA

 Approximate minimum standard AMEB Grade 4 or equivalent.

 |STAGE 4, Sinfonia||

 Open to String, Woodwind, Brass & Percussion musicians aged 12 and over.
 Approximate minimum standard AMEB Grade 6 or equivalent.

 Any musician aged between 6 and 24 who regularly studies with a professional instrumental teacher may audition for an SYO ensemble.

 THE SYO ANNUAL TRAINING PROGRAM

-Every year from July to September all musicians are required to audition.
-Auditions involves playing a short piece of your own choice, a set number of orchestral selected for your instrument and preferred ensemble, as well technical work (scales, arpeggios, etc.) and sight-reading.
+Auditions are open from July to September every year.
+Auditions involve playing a short piece of your own choice, a set number of orchestral excerpts selected for your instrument and preferred ensemble, as well as technical work (scales, arpeggios, etc.) and sight-reading.

 - Individual players progress at different rates.
 Placements are based on playing ability in the context of all auditionees, not on membership length.
 Each year there will be some players from an orchestra who are ready to face the challenges of another ensemble and there are those who will benefit more from continuing with their current group.